dustinpfister/blog_posts/_posts/js-javascript-example.md

 ### 1.13 - [Tax brackets](/2020/02/27/js-javascript-example-tax-brackets/)

 A tax brackets example that helps me to get a general idea of how a progressive tax system works when it comes to things like income tax.
+I would not use this as a way to do ones own taxes of course, but it is a module that I might use in one form or another in some kind of game where I might want a module such as this.

 ### 1.14 - [Trade Sim](/2021/04/07/js-javascript-example-trade-sim/)